-It is the responsibility of participating churches to select mature, committed and responsible adults to accompany their youth as counselors and participate in SSP.
-Sierra Service Project will enforce the following policies with regard to church counselors:
+It is the responsibility of participating groups to select mature, committed and responsible adults to accompany their youth as counselors at SSP.
+Sierra Service Project will enforce the following policies with regard to adult counselors:

 - 1. All counselors must be at least 23 years old unless they have been specifically approved by the SSP Office.
-No one under 23 is allowed to drive youth while during the SSP week.
-In approving exceptions to this policy, SSP will verify the counselor is actively involved in the local church's youth ministry program and a mature adult. - 2.
-All adult counselors must submit to a criminal background check, to be completed by SSP, the local church, or the counselor's employer.
+In approving exceptions to this policy, SSP will verify the counselor is actively involved with the youth and a mature adult.
+For insurance reasons, no one under 23 is allowed to drive youth during the SSP week. - 2.
+All adult counselors must submit to a criminal background check, to be completed by SSP, the local group, or the counselor's employer.
 To be valid, background checks must be completed within two years of the SSP program the adult attends.
-Individuals convicted of violent crimes, sexual crimes, serious drug offenses and crimes involving children will not be allowed to participate as counselors.
-Instructions on how to complete a background screening are in the 2018 Summer Preparation Packet. - 3.
-All counselors are strongly encouraged to carefully review counselor expectations with the adults in your group.
+Individuals convicted of violent crimes, sexual crimes, serious drug offenses, and crimes involving children will not be allowed to participate as counselors.
+Individuals with driving-related offenses may be allowed to attend, but will be considered a non-driver and abstain from transporting youth. - a.
+Instructions completing a background screening are in the 2019 Summer Preparation Packet. - 3.
+All adults are strongly encouraged to carefully review counselor expectations with your group.
 This is your training, but you should gather beforehand with your liaison as well to discuss any questions or concerns. - 4.
 At the beginning of each week at SSP, counselors will be given a presentation on SSP's Non-Harassment Policy and our safe behavior policy.